An Idiot's Guide to Hiking Annapurna Circuit Trek

 - Get crampon!
 And maybe hiking poles.

 I know I could have prepared myself for everything this trek could possibly have up its sleeve.
 But wouldn't that deprive me of all surprises and serendipities?
-If I did, I would have missed out on unique experiences like those I had in quaint villages such as Karte and Gunsang.
+Because if I did, I would have missed out on unique experiences like those I had in quaint villages such as Karte and Gunsang.

-My approach to this trek was to both research and pack the bare minimum, then go out there and listen to my body and wisdom of the local people - and adapt accordingly to the reality.
+My approach to this trek was to both research and pack the bare minimum, then go out there and listen to my body and wisdom of the local people - and comport accordingly to the reality.
 When the natives - who have stayed there for generations - say this tap water is safe to drink, their words should weigh more than what you might have gathered from the internet.
 Up to the point I cracked my heels, I'd asked several locals whether my sandals were enough.
 All of them said I need shoes.
 Still, I was adamant.
 It took me few villages of wisdom and unignoreable pain to accept I was wrong.
 I wasn't listening as much and sincerely as I thought I would.

 Honed and domesticated by the logics of global industrial civilization, hiking has become a mission, a conquest - to be performed efficiently in order to fulfill personal agenda.
 And once that's accomplished, we happily return to the bosom of the state and grease its wheels that will continue to deface the mountains where we just came back from.